XRTK/com.xrtk.core/articles/00-GettingStarted.md

 ### It all starts with the SDK

-We recommend installing the **XRTK.SDK** first to ensure you have the smoothest setup with the XRTK, which also gives you access to the Quickstart configurations.  **DO NOT install any additional platforms until the SDK is installed**
+We recommend installing the **XRTK.SDK** first to ensure you have the smoothest setup with the XRTK, which also gives you access to the Quickstart configurations.

 ---